Harassed or Discriminated Against?

-- Inappropriate verbal comments about your race, age, gender, disability, or because you engaged in protected activity or are in another protected class.
+- Inappropriate verbal comments about your race, age, sex, disability, or because you engaged in protected activity or are in another protected class;

-- Unwanted sexual advances from your supervisors or co-workers.
+- Unwanted sexual advances from your supervisors or co-workers; and

 - Quid Pro Quo Sexual Harassment, where your compliance with a boss or supervisor’s sexual advances results in you being treated more favorably (or, conversely, where your rejection of these sexual advances results in you being treated less favorably).

-If you think that you may have been unlawfully harassed, targeted, or discriminated against, call the NDB Law Firm today at 412-301-2444 to schedule a free and confidential telephone consultation with a Pittsburgh Employment Attorney.
+If you think that you may have been unlawfully harassed, targeted, or discriminated against, call the NDB Law Firm today at 412-301-2444 to see if you qualify for a free consultation with Pennsylvania Employment Discrimination Attorney Nelson D. Berardinelli.